MicrosoftEdge/WebView2Feedback/specs/FrameProcesssInfo.md

 [uuid(ad712504-a66d-11ed-afa1-0242ac120002), object, pointer_default(unique)]
 interface ICoreWebView2_18 : ICoreWebView2_17 {
   /// The unique identifier of the current frame.
+  /// Note that frame Id is not valid if `ICoreWebView` has not started
+  /// a navigation.
+It returns an error code `E_FAIL`.
   [propget] HRESULT FrameId([out, retval] UINT32* id);
 }
 ```